Editor’s note: Check out a more recent updated post with tutorial video Vegan Gluten-Free Blueberry Muffins

-I named these healthy goodies muffin breads rather than muffins because they are not very sugary, but only sweetish enabling you to taste all the ingredients – the divine flavour of blueberries as well as subtle sweetness of peanut butter combined with the taste of banana.
+I named these healthy goodies muffin breads rather than muffins because they are only subtly sweet.
+Hence, you are able to taste all the ingredients.
+There is the divine flavour of blueberries as well as subtle sweetness of peanut butter combined with the taste of banana.
 And then of course the nutty flavours of millet and buckwheat!

-I find the problem with conventional bakes being the overly sweet taste letting you only distinguish the texture and not the flavours.
+I don’t know about you, but I find the problem with conventional bakes the overly sweet taste.
+It only lets you only distinguish the texture and not the flavours.

 I initially wanted to create muffins that used soaked groats instead of flour and were different from my Karask Muffins, but unexpectedly they also turned out delightfully soft and springy like a sponge cake.
 I just love the texture of these muffin breads and I’m sure I’ll develop a vegan sponge cake tart using this recipe as a base.

 These healthy millet-buckwheat groat muffin breads are plant-based, vegan, gluten-free, sugar-free, and oil-free.

 - ½ cup (90g, 3.2oz) millet